uk2438/cv_cartoon/README.md

 There are a lot of blurry parts, so I think it couldn't find the outline properly.

 ## Limitations of my algorithm
-first, the more blurry the photo is, the harder it is to find the outlines, so it doesn't look like a cartoon. second, if the object and background in the image are similar colors, it is difficult to convert.
+First, the more blurry the photo is, the harder it is to find the outlines, so it doesn't look like a cartoon.
+Second, if the object and background in the image are similar colors, it is difficult to convert.
 Third, images with many gradients cannot be converted accurately.